Coutts: 21st century

 In 2000, NatWest was purchased by the Royal Bank of Scotland Group in one of the largest corporate transactions in the European banking sector.
 RBS Group became NatWest Group in 2020.

 In 2003, Coutts Bank (Switzerland) acquired Zürich-based Bank von Ernst & Cie.
 Coutts Bank von Ernst became RBS Coutts Bank in 2008 to align with the parent Group and was renamed Coutts & Co.
 Limited in 2011.
 The international division was sold to Union Bancaire Privée (UBP) of Switzerland in 2015, for an undisclosed figure.
 This was part of the Group's strategy to reduce the number of countries it operated in, in favour of a greater focus on the United Kingdom.
 Coutts' business in Europe, the Middle East, Singapore and Hong Kong was to be transferred to UBP, who were required to rebrand the business.

-In 2017 the bank underwent a significant reorganisation to create specialist financial teams aligned to specific services as well as the transfer of staff to bank wide centre's of excellence.
+In 2017, the bank underwent a significant reorganisation to create specialist financial teams aligned to specific services as well as the transfer of staff to bank wide centre's of excellence.
 The majority of these changes were unwound over the course of 2018 and 2019 due to poor staff morale in the group centres of excellence and the incompatibility of products and services between the wider bank and Coutts.

-In 2018 a senior Managing Director, Harry Keogh, resigned after historic sexual harassment substantiated allegations were reported in the media.
+In 2018, a senior Managing Director, Harry Keogh, resigned after historic sexual harassment substantiated allegations were reported in the media.
 The allegations dating from 2015 had been investigated and Mr Keogh punished however he was allowed to keep his job in part due to his connection to the British Royal Family and friendship with Alison Rose, who faced severe criticism internally for allowing him to remain in employement.
-After his departure from Coutts Mr Keogh was reported to be advising the disgraced Prince Andrew.
+After his departure from Coutts Mr Keogh was reported to be advising the disgraced Andrew Mountbatten-Windsor.
 He made an unfair dismissal claim against Coutts which was withdrawn.

 In 2022, the Royal Bank of Scotland transferred its Adam and Company banking and lending business to Coutts using a banking business transfer scheme, this was following the sale of Adam and Company investment management business to Canaccord Genuity Group for £54 million announced April 2021.

-In 2023 Lord Remnant succeeded Lord Waldegrave as the Chairman of the Board.
+In 2023, Lord Remnant succeeded Lord Waldegrave as the Chairman of the Board.
+He was succeeded in September 2025 by Dame Anne Richards.

 Corporate governance

-The company's board is chaired by Philip John Remnant, 4th Baron Remnant.
-Coutts non-executive directors are Mark Lund, Sharmila Nebhrajani, Linda Urquhart, Patrice Mcdonald and Jakob Stott.
+The company's board has been chaired by Dame Anne Richards, a former chief executive of Fidelity International, since September 2025.
+Coutts non-executive directors are Mark Lund, Sharmila Nebhrajani, Mark Rennison, Patrice Mcdonald and Jakob Stott.